 Deaf in the Social Environment

 It’s not easy to have disabilities or live with people with impairments.
 People are working very hard to break the barriers through the development of these high-tech gadgets and systems.
-It is not only to give them hope but to make them feel that they are also part of the society.
+This is not only to give them hope but to make them feel that they are also part of the society.
 Advancement of modern technology is slowly making this world become a deaf and hearing-impaired friendly.
-Anyone in their simple way can also help give them a happy, comfortable, and safe environment to live in.
+Anyone in their own simple way can also help give them a happy, comfortable, and safe environment to live in.